procopioos/TaskMaster-X/README.md

 # TaskMaster-X
-TaskMaster-X is a simple command-line to-do list application that allows you to manage your tasks easily.
+TaskMaster-X is a simple command-line / GUI to-do list application that allows you to manage your tasks easily.
 You can add, view, and remove tasks, with all tasks being saved to a file for persistence.

 ## Features